FAIMS/burial-mounds-web/_import/README.md

 ## customizable-variables.yml

 This yaml file contains variables that will be used by the above scripts.
-To customise the generated record pages, please adjust the variables to your needs.
+To customize the generated record pages, please adjust the variables to your needs.